CowOfWrath/cpsc-386-TacoCat-SMB/README.md

 Credit to A.J.
 Nitro for world map background

-Credit to mattersofgrey.com and Deezer for the sounds and music
+Credit to mattersofgrey.com, mariomayhem.com, and themushroomkingdom.com (Deezer) for the sounds and music